2023 Best Value Linguistics & Literature Master's Degree Schools in the New England Region

 Best New England Region Schools for Affordable Quality for a Master's in Linguistics & Literature

 Our 2023 rankings named University of Connecticut the best value school in the New England Region for linguistics and comparative literature students working on their master’s degree.
-Located in the suburb of Storrs, UCONN is a public college with a fairly large student population.
+Located in the large suburb of Storrs, UCONN is a public college with a very large student population.

 Out-of-state tuition fees for graduate students at UCONN are $42,237 per year.